 But before you hit the record button, there are a few legal tips you should know.
 According to The Daily Dot, “Under federal law, only one party in a conversation has to give consent to record a phone call.
 But each state also has its own rules on the subject.
 All but a few states require dual-party consent—meaning both people involved in a phone conversation have to give explicit consent before a call can be legally recorded.
 If you’ve ever wondered why most customer service calls at big companies start with pre-recorded messages letting you know that ‘your call will be recorded for training purposes,’ that’s why.”

 Call recording is one of the most underutilized, yet powerful, tools available to small businesses.
-Sure!
+Call Recording solution for small businesses helps to provide great services.
 Recording customer calls can help you train employees and keep you out of legal hot water, but you can also leverage customer calls to improve your marketing and sales strategy.

 [Tweet “3 ways #CallRecording software can boost your bottom line”]

 Here’s a look at three ways call recording software can boost your bottom line:

 1. Measure customer sentiment

 Other than recording call interactions, a call recording can help you understand the good and the bad concerning the products, services, campaigns and communications of your company.
 When you are in business, customers will inevitably call you with feedback.
 This authentic input can help you learn more about their attitudes, opinions and point of views.

 2. Get real time market feedback

 Listening to your customers is an essential means of improving your business and better serving their needs.
 For example, if you own a pastry shop that only sells local pastries, you may come to realize that some customers have special requests.
 If you handle a lot of inbound calls, or if your staff is not able to recall key conversations, call records can help you pick up on ways to innovate and better acknowledge customer tastes and preferences.